-School Behavior Specialists play a critical role in creating safe, supportive learning environments where students can thrive academically and socially.
-These professionals work directly with students who face behavioral, emotional, or social challenges, developing individualized strategies to help them succeed both in and out of the classroom.
+School behavior specialists play a critical role in supporting student success and creating safe, positive learning environments.
+These professionals work directly with students who face behavioral, emotional, or social challenges, helping them develop the skills and strategies needed to thrive academically and socially.

 Why This Role Matters in Schools